azohra/elir/README.md

 11:01:44.343 [error] Shutting down; 1

 ```

+Also, the env variables from the `elir.yml`, their singular form, are also available in the ENV, as: `ENV["labels"]`, to simplify the implementation of various custom (RSpec, etc) formatters.
+For example:

+    puts ENV["labels"]
+    # server, language, device

 Notice the log containing the cartesian product resulting from mixing your `env` variables, for every run: